-- 4.4.1.a.i.
-4.4.2.a.
-Institutional Natural Preserve (IN) is intended to collectively define sites and buildings operated by the private or public sectors for twothree types of Uses: cemeteries, golf-clubs and environmental and open space preserves. - 4.4.1.a.ii.
-4.4.2.b.
-Institutional Civic (IC) is intended to collectively define community benefit land uses, including but not limited to organizations dedicated to the arts and culture, active recreation, social and religious use, senior housing, wellness and recreation. - 4.4.1.a.iii.
-4.4.2.c.
-Institutional Education (IE) is intended to collectively define sites or buildings operated by the private or public sectors for the provision of full-time or part-time educational services for students of all ages. - 4.4.1.a.iv.4.4.2.d.
-Institutional Housing (IH) is intended to collectively define sites or buildings operated by the private or public sectors for the provision of housing and health care services for the elderly. - 4.4.1.b.
-In these regulations and the processes of approval, Institutional District properties may be distinguished with Institutional Primary Use and Institutional Accessory Use.
+- 4.4.2.a.
+Institutional Natural Preserve (IN) is intended to collectively define sites and buildings operated by the private or public sectors for three types of Uses: cemeteries, golf clubs and environmental and open space preserves. - 4.4.2.b.
+Institutional Civic (IC) is intended to collectively define community benefit land uses, including but not limited to organizations dedicated to the arts and culture, active recreation, social and religious use, senior housing, wellness and recreation. - 4.4.2.c.
+Institutional Education (IE) is intended to collectively define sites or buildings operated by the private or public sectors for the provision of full-time or part-time educational services for students of all ages. - 4.4.2.d.
+Institutional Housing (IH) is intended to collectively define sites or buildings operated by the private or public sectors for the provision of housing and health care services for the elderly.